THE BLA CODE OF CONDUCT AND DISCIPLINARY PROCEDURE

 Note: Members will not contravene the Sex Discrimination Act 1985; the Race Relation Act 1976; Disabled Persons (Employment Act) 1944 and 1958; Equal Pay Act 1970 (and Equal Pay Amendment Regulation 1983).
 A member will always conduct his business with the highest principles of social justice.

-Rule 10 – Duty to assist and co-operate in disciplinary investigations
+Rule 10 – Duty to co-operate in disciplinary investigations

 A member shall co-operate with any disciplinary investigation, replying to correspondence, in accordance with the current Disciplinary procedure Regulations.
 A member may attend the formal hearing of the Disciplinary Hearing Committee (D.H.C.) at which an allegation concerning his conduct is to be discussed, and that he has the right to be heard and to be represented.